AlexFalappa/hmagen/README.md

 * Remember last folder where files have been generated and config files loaded/saved
 * Automatically add `.hmagen` extension to config files and `.xml` extension to generated files
 * More `EOProduct` metadata attributes
+* Option to link thumbnail and quicklook attributes (same index in the list of values)
 * Reduce `EOProduct` tab cluttering separating optical, radar and atmospheric attributes in different tabs
 * Better error reporting
 * Multithreaded generation